biomejs/biome-vscode/README.md

 # Biome VS Code Extension

+> [!IMPORTANT]
+> This repository has been extracted from the [Biome monorepo](https://github.com/biomejs/biome).
+It is still a work in progress.
+If you find any issues, please report them in the Biome monorepo.

 [Biome](https://biomejs.dev/) unifies your development stack by combining the functionality of separate tools.
 It uses a single configuration file, has fantastic performance, and works with any stack.
 This extension brings Biome to your editor so that you can:

 - Format files *on save* or when issuing the *Format Document* command